Stop Praising Kids with “Good Job”!

 I recently sat at a little league game and heard parents yell “Good job,” when a little boy hit a home run and “Good job” when another little boy struck out.
 I thought to myself, NFL coach Gus Bradley would certainly have something to say about that.

-The former Jacksonville Jaguars coach consciously took “good job” out of his vocabulary a long time ago.
+The former Jacksonville Jaguars coach and current Chargers Assistant coach shared with me how he consciously took “good job” out of his vocabulary a long time ago.
 Instead he likes to compliment the players he coaches for their effort and prefers the phrase “I’m excited for you.”
 It allows the player to own their accomplishment.
 It might seem like a small nuance in successful communication and confidence building, but it’s much more than just that.

-Can you count how many times you hear “good job,” yelled out at a youth sporting event?
+Can you count how many times you hear parents praising kids with a “good job,” yelled out at a youth sporting event?
 Most of us do it to show support, but really, to tell someone they are doing a good job means you are making a judgment that something is good instead of bad.
 It automatically implies there is a right and a wrong way.

 A child who hits a home run technically did do a good job.
 He scored a point, which is the object of the game; therefore, he performed the job well and did it right.
 A child who strikes out didn’t do a good job.
 He actually failed.
 So, telling him, “Good job” would be lying, especially if you are like me and what you really want to say is: